tinakiedaisch/bait_design_from_orthologs/README.md

     mafft --auto "$file" > "${file%.fasta}.aligned.fasta"
 done
 ```
-Then add you intron masked reference sequence to the alignmnet with the fuction mafft --add
+Then add you intron masked reference sequence to the alignmnet with the function mafft --add

 ```bash
 #!/bin/bash